 Savvy Grocery Shopping Tip 3: Be Strategic with Your Fruits & Veggies

 To save money, consider buying fruits and vegetables in season or buy frozen or canned fruits and vegetables.
 They are as nutritious as fresh and safe to eat.
 Not sure what’s in season?
-Check out this helpful seasonal food chart.
+Check out this helpful seasonal food resource.

 Foods that are out of season have to be brought in from other areas, which can increase the cost, as well as the footprint on the environment.